Joinder and Consolidation in M&A Arbitration

 While there are multiple variations, typical third-party provisions, for instance, provide whether failures on the side of the purchaser to promptly inform the seller about the filing of a third-party claim relieve the seller from subsequent liability.

-See, for example, Section 66 et seq.
-German Code of Civil Procedure, or Section 17 et seq. of the Austrian Code of Civil Procedure.
+See, for example, Section 66 et seq. of the German Code of Civil Procedure or Section 17 et seq. of the Austrian Code of Civil Procedure.

 Pursuant to Article 6 of the ICC Rules, the arbitration agreement with the additional party needs to establish the jurisdiction of an arbitral tribunal under the ICC Rules.